- The Difference Between Data Centres and Colocation Facilities

 The difference between colocation and data centres is that colocation is a service delivered via data centres, where customers (called tenants in this context) can deploy their own servers from a data centre facility.

-Colocation facilities are typically highly certified, compliance audited and with exceptional energy consumption credentials.
-A colocation data centre allows service users to access the redundancy, resiliency and innovation advantages of large data centres, while retaining complete ownership and control over servers and the mission-critical functions they perform.
+Colocation facilities are typically highly certified, compliant audited and with exceptional energy consumption credentials.
+A colocation data centre allows service users to access the redundancy, resiliency and innovation advantages of large data centres while retaining complete ownership and control over servers and the mission-critical functions they perform.
 Read more about the service you can expect from colocation providers.

 Benefits include: